twoutlook/django2.1-lab/docs/intro/tutorial01.rst

 .. warning::
     You can keep one terminal with 'python manage.py runserver' and use a new terminal to 'python manage.py startapp polls'.
+    Or you can 'Quit the server with CONTROL-C' and source go to run server in a script.
+We will add more commands to script     go.

 Lab::